 Use Mentor Texts to teach opinion writing in kindergarten.

-There are many great books that teach opinion writing for kids in kindergarten.
+There are many great books that teach opinion writing in kindergarten.
 Main characters often have a point of view.
 This can provide an opportunity for students to agree or disagree with the main character.
 In addition, I like to have students put their thumbs up or down in agreement or disagreement.

 Turning to their shoulder partner to discuss their opinions is also helpful.
 One of my favorite books to teach about opinion writing for kids is I’m Trying to Love Spiders by Bethany Barton.